pmayer/visit-tracker/README.md

 Meteor Visit Tracker - Log web app visits for homebrew analytics and conversion attribution

 Usage Notes:
-* Currently Visit Tracker creates Visits Collection could be modified to use with ElasticSearch or other DB's
+* Currently, it creates Visits collection.
+It could be modified to use with ElasticSearch or other DB's.
-* Automatically filters out bots
+* Automatically filters out bots.
-* When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting
+* When logging events such as an order, sign up, or whatever you consider a conversion also store the visit ID for later data mining / segmenting.
-* Currently only setup to log the visitors first visit and then store the visit ID in LocalStorage .. could make the configurable going forward
+* Currently, it is only setup to log the visitors first visit and then store the visit ID in LocalStorage ..
+I could make this configurable going forward.

 Track:
   * IP Address